-Switzerland.
 I love this one.
-We’ve all made fun of the Swiss at one time or another for being, well, uninvolved (sorry Switzerland).
+We’ve all made fun of the Swiss at one time or another for being, well, uninvolved (sorry, Switzerland).
 And this can happen with food and wine.
 There’s food on the plate and wine in the glass, but everyone’s minding their own business.
 No excitement.
-No pizzaz.
-No meddling.
+Or pizzaz.
 But no complementary flavors, either.
 Switzerland.

-Magic.
-This is the goal – harmony at the table among all players.
+This is the goal!
+Harmony at the table among all players.
 The flavors and intensities of both the food and the wine complement each other, yet taste better with each ensuing bite and sip.
 But how, you might ask?
-To no surprise, I tell you below.
+Keep reading…

 Fish hate tannins.
 Or in other words, the fatty oils in fish such as salmon and tuna get even fishier when eaten while drinking a bold, dry red wine.
 But hey, if you want your fish even fishier, you do what you want with your own taste buds.

-Tannins love meat.
-The mouth-drying effect of a bold red wine such an Italian Barolo or Napa Valley Cabernet Sauvignon is perfectly balanced by red meat.
+Red meats love tannins.
+The mouth-drying effect of a bold red wine such as an Italian Barolo or Napa Valley Cabernet Sauvignon is perfectly balanced by fatty, rich red meat.
 They’ve actually done scientific studies on the effect of this pairing on your salivary glands.
 But for the sake of brevity just take it from me, it’s magic.

-Sweets need sugar.
+Desserts need sugar.
 The wine must be sweeter than the food.
 This is why all those dessert wines like Sauternes and Germany’s Trokenbeerenauselese (trok-in-bear-en-ow-sa-lay-za) are listed on the dessert menu.
-Dry wines ruin the flavors of sweet dishes and their components.
-But Port and molten chocolate cake = magic.
-Portopouris!
+Sweet dishes will ruin the nuances of dry wine.
+It’s important to note that many wines are made in a variety of styles and sweetness.
+A dry Riesling will pair terribly with bread pudding, but a sweet one would be lovely.
+And port and molten chocolate cake…Magic!